Same-sex marriage in Rhode Island: Public opinion

-An independent poll conducted by Brown University in May 2009 showed that 60 percent of Rhode Islanders supported legalizing same-sex marriage, while 31 percent opposed doing so.
 Various polls have been commissioned by participants in the same-sex marriage debate, including by the Rhode Island chapter of the Gay & Lesbian Advocates & Defenders and the National Organization for Marriage (NOM), which opposes same-sex marriage.
 The poll results reflect different question wording and sampling, with NOM's polls generally showing far weaker support for same-sex marriage than other polls.

-Slightly less than half of Rhode Islanders are Catholic.
+Slightly more than half of Rhode Islanders are Catholic.
 A survey by Greenberg Quinlan Rosner Research for the Rhode Island Marriage Coalition in August 2010 showed that 63 percent of Catholics supported same-sex marriage provided it did not infringe on the church's right to choose whom it marries.

-A poll from Public Policy Polling conducted in January 2013 found that 57 percent of Rhode Island voters supported the legalization of same-sex marriage and 36 percent opposed legalization.
-Given other options, 31 percent preferred civil unions to marriage and 13 percent opposed all forms of legal recognition for same-sex relationships.
-A survey conducted by the Taubman Center for Public Policy at Brown University on February 21–23, 2013 found that 60.4 percent of Rhode Island voters supported same-sex marriage, while 26.1 percent were opposed.
+The January 2013 poll from Public Policy Polling found that 57 percent of Rhode Island voters supported the legalization of same-sex marriage and 36 percent opposed legalization.
+Support was highest among voters under the age of 45 at 65 percent.
+Given other options, 31 percent preferred civil unions to marriage and 13 percent thought that there should be no legal recognition of same-sex relationships.

-2015 and 2016 polls from the Public Religion Research Institute (PRRI) found that 69 percent and 67 percent of respondents in Rhode Island supported same-sex marriage, respectively.
-In 2017, the PRRI placed support for same-sex marriage at 78 percent, with 17 percent opposed and 5 percent undecided.
-A PRRI survey conducted between March 8 and November 9, 2021 showed that 82% of Rhode Island respondents supported same-sex marriage, while 17% opposed and 1% were undecided.
-This level of support was similar to neighboring New England states, including Massachusetts at 85% and Connecticut and Vermont at 77%.